naanmohammed/todolist-es6-webpack/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Live Demo
-A live demo of this project will soon be available on netlify and github pages.
+A live demo of this project is available at https://naanmohammed.github.io/todolist-es6-webpack/

 <!-- GETTING STARTED -->